-Brief Description of Program Deficiency the time frame set fo rth in its reasonable ac accommodation requests, excluding ongoing interpretative services, within ecommodation procedures? [see MD-715, II(C)] If "no", please provide the excluding ongoing interpretative services, in the comments column.
-Objective Process all reason nable accommodati ion requests in a timely manner.
-Target Date Dec 30, 2019 Completion Date Target Date Completion Date Planned Activity Planned Activities Sep 20, 2019 April 30, 2021 Consult with OHR to discuss impediments to timely processing of all reasonable accommodation requests.
-Jan 31, 2020 April 30, 2021 Once revised Reasonable Accommodation procedures are implemented, designated Reasonable Accommodation Coordinator (RAC) will process all reasonable accommodation requests.
+Brief Description of Program Deficiency the time frame set f forth in its reasonable a l accommodation requests, excluding ongoing interpretative services, within ccommodation procedures? [see MD-715, II(C)] If "no", please provide the xcluding ongoing interpretative services, in the comments column.
+Objective Process all reason onable accommodat ion requests in a timely manner.
+Target Date Dec 30, 2019 Completion Date Target Date Completion Date Planned Activity Sep 20, 2019 April 30, 2021 Consult with OHR to discuss impediments to timely processing of all reasonable accommodation requests.
+Planned Activities Jan 31, 2020 April 30, 2021 Once revised Reasonable Accommodation procedures are implemented, designated Reasonable Accommodation Coordinator (RAC) will process all reasonable accommodation requests.
 Mar 30, 2020 July 26, 2021 Schedule training for supervisors on Reasonable Accommodation policy and procedures.
 Apr 30, 2020 Begin monitoring timeliness of request processing under revised program.
 Fiscal Year Accomplishment 2018 The working group began drafting a revised Reasonable Accommodation policy.
 2020 The Agency further revised and then submitted its Reasonable Accommodation policy and procedures to the EEOC on June 10, 2020.
 Accomplishments 2021 procedures.
 The them on April 13 20, 2021.
-The revibecame effective internal and external procedures of time frame for procedures for requests for Reincreased exponents.
-Agency revised the documents accordingly and resubmitted Agency revised the documents accordingly and resubmitted Agency revised the documents accordingly and procedures on April vised Reasonable Accommodation policy and procedures on April 30, 2021.
+The rebecame effective internal and exte and procedures of time frame for procedures for Requests for Region increased exponencing that an i 2021, the EEOC provided its feedback on the revised policy and Agency revised the documents accordingly and resubmitted 3, 2021.
+The EEOC approved the policy and procedures on April vised Reasonable Accommodation policy and procedures e on April 30, 2021.
 They have been posted on the Agency's rnal websites.
 The Agency began training on the revised policy on July 26, 2021.
-Under the revised policy and procedures, the rocessing requests was reduced from 60 days to 30 days and essing requests for the entire Agency.
+Under the revised policy and procedures, the rocessing requests was reduced from 60 days to 30 days and result are results for the entire Agency.
 In FY 2021, the number easonable Accommodation as well as the novelty of the requests entially as a result of COVID-19 related illnesses and the increase in onsite operations was imminent.
-2022 continue to monitor the timeliness of request processing and gain greater efficiency in processing requests.
-2019 The working group completed a draft on November 1, 2018, which was submitted for further review.
+2022 explore ways to continue to monitor the timeliness of request processing and gain greater efficiency in processing requests.
+2019 The working gro submitted for fur oup completed a draft on November 1, 2018, which was out ther review.
+2023 tinues to learn from its COVID-19 related experiences and to process reasonable accommodation requests as timely as